napestershine/mwcc/README.md

-A project which shows AJAX with FUB and HWIOAuthBundle integration.
+A symfony project created for testing